 How to visit Antarctica F.A.Q

-Whilst in Antartica, you can enjoy activities like sea kayaking, snowshoeing, scuba diving, hiking and mountaineering.
-A special activity in Antartica includes ice camping and cross-country skiing.
+Whilst in Antarctica, you can enjoy activities like sea kayaking, snowshoeing, scuba diving, hiking, and mountaineering.
+A special activity in Antarctica includes ice camping and cross-country skiing.

-You are not allowed to take anything from Antartica; whether it is rocks, bones or feathers, EVERYTHING is off limits.
+You are not allowed to take anything from Antarctica; whether it is rocks, bones or feathers, EVERYTHING is off limits.

-The average Antartica cruise price is $8000 per seton, with the cheapest option costing around $5000 and luxurious cruises costing at least $15,000.
+The average Antarctica cruise price is $8000 per seton, with the cheapest option costing around $5000 and luxurious cruises costing at least $15,000.

-There are plenty of amazing animals that can be found in Antarctica. thIS includes penguins, whales, seals, albatrosses and a wife variety of seabirds.
+There are plenty of amazing animals that can be found in Antarctica.
+This includes penguins, whales, seals, albatrosses, and a wide variety of seabirds.